hitsave/interview-transcripts/2023/Artemio Urbina/interview-with-artemio-urbina.md

 But we don't have hundreds of recordings, maybe tens of recordings, to compare systems against and have a proper analysis.

 01:20:45.520 --> 01:20:55.520
-In the original MD4A documentation, I tried to use the Sega Genesis as a test case scenario of what you can do, right?
+In the original MD Fourier documentation, I tried to use the Sega Genesis as a test case scenario of what you can do, right?

 01:20:55.520 --> 01:21:12.520
 And since I have like 20 systems, I could compare and change and contrast how a Model 2 changes, how a Model 1 version 6 changes, how placing a Sega CD changes the signal or not, how a CDX does things different, mixes channels different.